James Wiggin Coe: Skipjack

-Coe commanded Skipjack for three war patrols (Skipjacks third, forth and fifth) during which he sank four Japanese merchant ships and damaged another.
+Coe commanded Skipjack for three war patrols (Skipjacks third, fourth and fifth) during which he sank four Japanese merchant ships and damaged another.

 While in command of the Skipjack, he wrote a letter to his superiors in the supply division complaining about a lack of toilet paper aboard his vessel.
 Included in the memorandum was "a sample of the desired material" to help supply identify the item being requested, while commenting that in the meantime, "personnel during this period has become accustomed to the use of “Ersatz” the vast amount of incoming non-essential paper work" and closing with the remark that "in order to cooperate in war effort at small local sacrifice, the SKIPJACK desires no further action to be taken until the end of current war which has created a situation aptly described as “War is Hell”."
 The letter later served as inspiration for a scene in the 1959 comedy film Operation Petticoat.
 Coe's letter and the roll of toilet paper are preserved at the Submarine Force Library and Museum in Groton, Connecticut.

 Coe also fired the first Mark 14 torpedo to be shot with its magnetic influence disabled as part of a new test run ordered by Rear-Admiral Charles A. Lockwood, which took place off of King George Sound in June 1942.